Table of Contents

-The Physical Activity Guidelines for Americans (PAGA) was first published in 2008; a 2nd edition, governing ages 3 and older, was published in 2018.
+The Physical Activity Guidelines for Americans (PAGA) was first published in 2008; a 2nd edition, applicable to ages ≥3 years, was published in 2018.
 These were put together by a panel of experts and issued by the US Department of Health and Human Services.
 Click here for an overview of this process and the guidelines themselves.
-These guidelines complement the Dietary Guidelines for Americans (discussed extensively in my nutrition and weight management course).
+These guidelines complement the Dietary Guidelines for Americans (discussed extensively in the nutrition and weight management course on this site).

 Recommended Physical Activity LevelsI have reproduced the key recommendations of these guidelines in the note below.

 Note: The 2018 Physical Activity Guidelines for Americans recommends: